stone wall with man walking

-From my many repeat trips to Paris (I beginning to lose count!), I have collected some of my favourite Paris main streets that I think you’ll love.
+From my many repeat trips to Paris (10 times in 10 years!), I have collected some of my favourite Paris main streets that I think you’ll love.

-Let this be your guide, by Paris arrondissements, the best streets you need to seek out and leisurely stroll.
+Let this be your Paris Best Streets Guide, by arrondissement, the ones you need to seek out and stroll.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

 This Paris street is a feast for the senses.
-As one of the last remaining streets in Paris to operate as a permanent market since the 12th century, rue Montorgueil is one of the best shopping streets in Paris.
+As one of the last remaining streets in Paris to operate as a permanent market since the 12th century, rue Montorgueil is one of the best shopping streets in Paris for food!

 This famous Paris street is lined with restaurants, cafes, and boutique shops.
 Specialty shops like G. Detou (culinary supply shop), Mariage Frères (tea shop) and Stohrer (oldest bakery in Paris).
 Savour a delicious traditional French meal at Bistrot des Petits Carreaux or L’Escargot.

 This Paris street is in the heart of the Marais district.
-An area in Paris full of history and charm.
+This Paris neighbourhood is full of history and charm.
 Narrow cobblestone roads, hidden courtyards and quiet gardens make up this neighbourhood from the 13th to 17th centuries.

 Le Marais Paris is the perfect place to stroll and get lost in the maze-like streets.
-Rue Charlot, along with Rue Poitou and Bretagne are among the prettiest streets in this area.
+I think some of the best streets in le Marais include Rue Charlot, along with Rue Poitou and Bretagne are among the prettiest streets in this area.
 However, Rue Charlot is the chicest.
-It’s full of art galleries, up-and-coming fashion designers and trendy cafes.
+It’s full of art galleries, trendy cafes and up-and-coming fashion designers (tip: best shopping in Paris can be found here).

 This Paris street is as if time stood still.
 Stroll this short and narrow cobblestone street and gaze upon some of the city’s most ancient buildings, look for numbers: